Comprehensive pain management for musculoskeletal problems and sports therapy

-Osteoarthritis is caused as wear-and-tear to your cartilage — the hard, slick coating on the ends of bones.
+Osteoarthritis is caused by wear-and-tear to your cartilage — the hard, slick coating on the ends of bones.
 Too much damage will cause the bone grinding directly on another bone in a joint, which causes pain and restricted movement.
 This continues to happen for a long time and worsens with the age.
-If there is any injury or infection, a sudden flare up can occur.
+If there is any injury or infection, a sudden flare-up can occur.

 Lifestyle changes that help in managing arthritis